The Australian Aborigines have been using lemon myrtle in cooking, tea and as a remedy for cuts and abrasions for thousands of years.

 The tree can be propagated from cuttings which are best taken in November when the plant has new growth.
 The cuttings should include some wood from the previous year and be around 10 cm in length.
 Use a good mix of sandy propagation soil and dip in growth hormone to increase the success rate of your cuttings.
 Keep the cuttings moist during hot weather and do not let the soil get too dry.

 When taking cuttings choose a plant that has the best aroma, each myrtle has different genetics so some will be stronger in fragrance than others.
 Once your cuttings are established you can either plant in fairly rich soil or in a garden pot.
-This is a rain-forest plant that prefers to have its feet wet and rich soil.
-I have found that it can take the plants a couple of years to establish in areas with poor soil and low rainfall, the plants need lots of compost and water.
-Once you have a few plants growing it is not hard to propagate using the layering method.

 The leaves are great to have in the garden to make fresh tea, use in cooking or just scrunch between your fingers to enjoy the lemony fragrance.